Vacation rentals in Outer Banks

 Guesthouse in Avon

-4.95 out of 5 average rating, 126 reviews
+4.96 out of 5 average rating, 135 reviews

 Barefoot Bungalow, steps from the Pamlico Sound

 Sound-Side retreat.
 Enjoy a sunset nestled in the cool, old, live oak trees.
 With a cozy bungalow style feel enjoy ocean living on the peaceful sound side.
 Large wrap around deck for star gazing.
 Beach access is a short 6 min walk for surf and beach fun.
 Close to grocery store, ice cream parlor, restaurants, coffee, and souvenir shops.
 Visit the Avon pier for fishing, concerts and farmers markets.
-Newly renovated & updated, flooring 2022.

 Popular amenities for Outer Banks vacation rentals

-All About Outer Banks
+All about Outer Banks

 The Outer Banks, a popular vacation spot off of the coast of North Carolina, isn’t just made up of many barrier islands but many charming towns, each with a distinctive personality.
 Hatteras, for example, traces its seafaring heritage in the Graveyard of the Atlantic Museum.
 Nearby Buxton is known for great surfing and windsurfing, as well as America's tallest brick lighthouse, Cape Hatteras Lighthouse.
 Nags Head, founded in the 19th century, boasts galleries as well as great fishing spots from its wooden piers.
 The Wright Brothers National Memorial in Kitty Hawk preserves the spot where Orville and Wilbur Wright succeeded at sending up the first powered flight in 1903.